Reddeyfish/AGDCWare/README.md

 Your game should be self-contained in a single scene.
 Each game and all of its assets and files should be self-contained in a single folder with the same name as your game.

 To end your game, call the static funtion `AGDCWareFramework.LoadNextGame();`, which will load the next game.
-For your game to be loaded, add your scene name to the file `SceneNames.txt`, which is above the Assets folder.
+Additionally, make sure to add your scene to the project's build settings by going to File -> Build Settings -> Add Open Scene.
+This will allow your game to have a chance to be chosen in the random rotation.

 All of your code should be in your own namespace, to avoid conflicts.
 ```